robertson809/redesigning-webtree/README.md

 We compare the results of these different optimization functions in the next sections.
 ```
-## 4 Results
+## Results

 ```
 As shown in Figure 3, each algorithm had varying results.
-Ourf 3 gave a higher percentage of students their first and second choices for most semesters, while WebTree (f 0 ) per- formed better for students’ third and fourth choices.
-We do not know whyf 2 performed so miserably, but we can con- clude that a polynomial mapping function does not correctly model students’ interests.
+Ourf 3 gave a higher percentage of students their first and second choices for most semesters, while WebTree (f 0 ) performed better for students’ third and fourth choices.
+We do not know whyf 2 performed so miserably, but we can conclude that a polynomial mapping function does not correctly model students’ interests.
 Our integer programming solver with f 1 and f 3 beat WebTree in assigning more major classes to students who